 When designing your child’s curriculum, you should first check the subject requirements of your state’s homeschool laws.
 Note that even in states which may have specific subjects you must cover, they generally leave how and in what detail up to you as the parent.

 While one of the benefits of home education is the flexibility to tailor the program to the child’s abilities, needs, and interests, it is also helpful—and often reassuring—to have a general idea of subjects that might be covered at various levels, especially in skills areas such as language arts and math.
 Some major publishers include a scope and sequence on their webpages.
 (Scope and sequence just means what material is covered and in what order.)

 You can also consult your state’s standards of learning through an online search (e.g., Virginia standards of learning), or you can track your child’s academic milestones using skills checklists for the basic subject areas of math, language arts, science, and social studies (see Resources, below).

 You might use any of these as a guide, but ultimately, you decide what you will cover each year in each subject.
-Of course, as a conscientious homeschooling parent, you will want to provide a solid, well-rounded program of study, but the sequence of studies will generally be up to you.
+Of course, as a conscientious homeschooling parent, you will want to provide a solid, well-rounded program of study, but the scope and the sequence of studies will generally be up to you.
 While language arts and math are sequential subjects and will often be similar from publisher to publisher, you have a lot of flexibility in other subject areas, such as science and social studies.
 Instead of studying a topic when the textbook publisher indicates you should, you might capitalize on your child’s interests or rearrange the order of study to suit your family’s needs or activities.

 What if Your Child Doesn’t “Fit” in a Certain Grade Level?